aralbright/2022_pyriformis/README.md

 ### 1. Align RNA-seq reads to the assembled pyriformis genome

+Similar to [Singh et al 2022](https://www.biorxiv.org/content/10.1101/2021.12.14.471607v4.full), we modified the source code of HISAT2 to accomodate short introns.
+In hisat2.cpp, minIntronLen was lowered to 9 from 20.

 - Build hisat2 index

   -  -p 4 specifies the number of threads to use